Forster, E. M.: 1879-1970

 - General Information

-- The novel portrays the relationship between the British and the Indians in India and the tensions that arise when a visiting Englishwoman, Adela Quested, accuses a well-respected Indian man, Dr. Aziz, of having attacked her during an outing.
+Friendship and Justice under British Imperial Rule in India - “A Passage to India” portrays the relationship between the British and the Indians in India and the tensions that arise when a visiting Englishwoman, Adela Quested, accuses a well-respected Indian man, Dr. Aziz, of having attacked her during an outing.
+See Summary.

 - Information from Wikipedia